Legal Services Commission

 The Legal Services Commission (LSC) was an executive non-departmental public body of the Ministry of Justice which was responsible for the operational administration of legal aid in England and Wales between 2000 and 2013.

 Overview

 The LSC was responsible for a budget of around £2 billion annually, and helping over 2 million people with their legal problems across England and Wales each year.
-It was established under the Access to Justice Act 1999 and in 2000 replaced the Legal Aid Board (founded 30 June 1949).
+It was established under the Access to Justice Act 1999 and in 2000 replaced the Legal Aid Board (founded in 1988 by the Legal Aid Act 1988, its responsibility was previously held by the Law Society of England and Wales through the Legal Aid and Advice Act 1949).
 Sponsored by the Ministry of Justice, the LSC helped to protect the fundamental rights of the individual and addressed problems that contribute to social exclusion.
 The Chair of the LSC was Sir Bill Callaghan and its work was overseen by an independent board of commissioners.
 The Chief Executive of the LSC was Matthew Coats.

 Replacement by Legal Aid Agency

 The Legal Aid, Sentencing and Punishment of Offenders Act 2012 made provision for the abolition of the LSC.
 The LSC was replaced by the Legal Aid Agency, an executive agency of the Ministry of Justice, on 1 April 2013.
 The agency carries out a similar function to the LSC, although executive agency status differs from the LSC's non-departmental public body status.
 Independence of decision-making within the Legal Aid Agency is through the post of a Director of Legal Aid Casework, who has independence from the Lord Chancellor in applying directions and guidance to any individual funding decision.